The Hall of Valour

 In 1940, the George Cross was introduced as a bravery award of equivalent status to the Victoria Cross.
 It was awarded to civilians and servicemen and women in recognition of courageous acts that did not involve contact with an enemy.
 In 1975 it was replaced in Australia by the Cross of Valour.

-War stories features Keith Payne VC, Mark Donaldson VC, Benjamin Roberts-Smith VC and the Memorial's Nick Fletcher.
+Featuring Keith Payne VC, Mark Donaldson VC, Benjamin Roberts-Smith VC and the Memorial's Nick Fletcher.

-Definition of valour Peter Burness explains the significance of the Hall of Valour, the qualities of those awarded the Victoria Cross and the definition of valour.
+Peter Burness explains the significance of the Hall of Valour, the qualities of those awarded the Victoria Cross and the definition of valour.